tangledhelix/dp_pp_utils/README.md

 pip install -r requirements.txt
 ```

-And create a `auth-config.json` file with your Github username and password,
+And create an `auth-config.json` file with your GitHub (or Gitlab) credentials,
 your Trello API data, and DP site password.
+Also configure whether to use GitHub
-Use `auth-config.json.sample` as a
+or Gitlab for repositories.
+Use `auth-config.json.sample` as a guide for the
-guide for the format; it's a straightforward JSON file.
+format; it's a straightforward JSON file.

-It will set up a project in `~/dp/pp/{project}`, a Github repo, a Trello
+It will set up a project in `~/dp/pp/{project}`, a GitHub or Gitlab project, a
-page, download the text and images from the DP site, and unzip them.
+Trello page, download the text and images from the DP site, and unzip them.